The #1 certification required by healthcare students and professionals.

 AHA BOOK REQUIREMENT & DISCLAIMER

-CPR Mobile will provide these manuals for reference during class; they are also sold in class for $20.
+CPR Mobile will provide printed manuals for reference during class; they are also sold in class for $20.

 The American Heart Association (AHA) strongly promotes knowledge and proficiency in BLS, ACLS, and PALS and has developed instructional material for this purpose.
 Use of these materials in an education course does not represent course sponsorship by the American Heart Association.
 Any fees charged for such a course, except for a portion of fees needed for AHA course material, do not represent income to the Association.